 First and foremost, this experiment served as an attempt to - at least conceptually - replicate the findings of Ambrosini et al. (2012).
 Using a similar design as in the first experiment, we tested if performance in a group that was movement-restricted would yield different proactive looking patterns as compared to a baseline group.
 To that effect, participants in the movement restricted group held on to a soft elastic band behind their backs.

 However, results indicated that motor restriction yielded no significant group differences: we found no effect of group, and post-hoc comparisons of conditions within this group with their counterparts in the baseline (unrestricted) group.
 This was unexpected.
-A straightforward, practical explanation would be that merely clutching tightly onto the elastic band as we did here is less restrictive than tying participants hands behind their backs, crossed and with clenched fists, as per Ambrosini and colleagues (2011), has a reduced level of impairment of motor affordances as participants are constrained less severely.
-A second potential explanation for the lack of effect of motor restriction is the comparatively long measurement window (M = 4.264 s, SD = .503 s) and the specific measure used.
+One potential explanation for the lack of effect of motor restriction is the comparatively long measurement window (M = 4.264 s, SD = .503 s) and the specific measure used.
 That is, we used differential looking times over a longer time period as dependent variable.
 In contrast, Ambrosini and colleagues (2011) reported differences due to motor restriction on the timing (onset time and arrival time) of gaze shifts towards a target.
 Similarly, in Low et al. (2020) differences due to motor restriction were reported on reaction times.
 It may therefore be that effect of motor restriction will only be readily apparent on more fine-grained measures such as reaction time and gaze shifting, but not in overall attentional bias over longer periods of time.
-Finally, it seems that motor restriction does not always produce the hypothesised attentional shifts expected under a mirror neuron account (Shaw, 2014; McMannus & Thomas, 2018).
-Moreover, recall from Chapter 2 that Vannuscorps and Caramazza (2016; 2017) found that proactive gaze in tasks akin to Ambrosini and colleagues (2011) was preserved in patients without upper limbs.
+A further, perhaps practical, explanation might be that having participants clutching tightly onto the elastic band as we did here is potentially less disruptive to motor processing and resulted in a reduced level of impairment on motor affordances.
+Ambrosini and colleagues (2011) kept participants’ hands rigidly tied up behind their backs and their participants also had to keep their wrists crossed and keep their fists clenched throughout the experiment.
+It must be pointed out, however, that motor restriction does not always produce the hypothesised attentional shifts expected under a mirror neuron account (Shaw, 2014; McMannus & Thomas, 2018).
+Indeed, recall from Chapter 2 that Vannuscorps and Caramazza (2016; 2017) found that proactive gaze in tasks akin to Ambrosini and colleagues (2011) was preserved in patients without upper limbs.
 This is an indication that the ability to perform an action is not a prerequisite to understand that action and predict its outcome.
 More research is needed to clarify when and how motor restriction impacts object-related attentional biases.

 Secondly, this study was intended to serve as a high-power replication attempt of our findings in the first experiment.
 However, while the power was almost double, the experiment also encountered technical difficulties, mainly in the form of software issues leading to reduced equipment performance: low framerate, high rate of frames dropped and as a result unreliable timings for recorded fixations.
 Nevertheless, we did find similar result patterns as in the first experiment.
 Similar to our first experiment, we found that there was a significant effect of belief, with a higher rate of target-oriented predictive gaze behaviour in the true belief condition as compared to the false belief condition.
 However, we found no main effect of grip in this study.
 Instead, grip interacted with belief.